pierrickcardoso/game/README.md

 # game

 Here are some game i made using pygame zero
+You fill find the game at the .exe format in Exefile

+And the Py file in PyFile
+Py part:
   To run them make sur you have pygamezero install
-If encounter any bug make an issue
+  If encounter any bug make an issue with how you "create" the bug
   The code is not documented

-The game is also at the .exe format might be some bug
+Exe part :
+I'm using pyinstaller to make the .py into .exe
+I'm not used to it so can still containt error please report them

 Here a short description of the game :
   Minesweeper : a bacis minesweeper game with 40 bomb out of a 16*16 map